Before we continue, let’s quickly define scams and a few other relevant terms:

 When it comes to avoiding scams, a little bit of vigilance goes a long way.
 But no matter how much you’ve sharpened your scam-detection instincts, there’s always someone waiting for you to let your guard down.
 That’s where a strong and comprehensive cybersecurity tool comes into play.

 Avast Free Antivirus protects you against scammers and the malware they love to use on multiple fronts.
 It continually monitors your device and internet environment for any vulnerabilities, defending you in real time against even the most current hacking practices.
-Keep scammers off your machine with the world’s most trusted antivirus, used by over 435 million people around the globe.
+Keep scammers off your machine with the world’s most trusted antivirus, used by millions around the globe.